JustinMichel2000/didlydoo/README.md

 This app had to be an app similar to Trello which means an app to plan what u want.
 We worked in a group with two front and two back.
 We used Trello and worked with a db.
-I personaaly worked with JS, SASS and CSS.
+I personally worked with JS, SASS and CSS.